dougbeasley/dougbeasley.github.io/docs/resume.md

 linkedin: http://linkedin.com/in/douglascbeasley

 ## Summary
 I am a resourceful and passionate software engineer of 16 years.
 I have experience writing both public and internal service oriented applications and finding creative solutions to complex problems.
 The majority of my experience is with Java and associated frameworks like Spring.
-I've had the opportunity to work closely with data engineer and data science teams, and have a working knowledge of data pipelines, machine learning and big data.
+I've had the opportunity to work closely with data engineering and data science teams, and have a working knowledge of data pipelines, machine learning and big data.
 I have a specific interest in high-performance, real-time applications and have authored production applications using functional reactive programming with Scala, Akka and Reactor.

 ## Work Experience & Accomplishments